The Bachelor of Science in Computer Engineering

 |SUBJ NUM||Title||Sustainable||Units||Semester Offered||Course Flags|

-Offers an intensive introduction to discrete mathematics as it is used in computer science.
-Topics include functions, relations, sets, propositional and predicate logic, simple circuit logic, proof techniques, elementary combinatorics, and discrete probability.
+Offers an intensive introduction to discrete mathematics as used in computer science.
+Topics include sets, relations, propositional and predicate logic, basic proof methods including mathematical induction, digital logic circuits, complexity of algorithms, elementary combinatorics, and solving linear recurrence relations.
 3 hours discussion.
 (002331)